PatPatKittyKat/aoc2022/README.md

 Hello :)
-Haven't heard too much about AoC until recently, and I figured I could use a refresher on setting up new projects from scratch, new source control, etc and working on some simpler problems without any pressure to finish before some deadline.
+Haven't heard too much about AoC until after it started, but I figured I could use a refresher on setting up a new project from scratch, with source control, etc and working on some simpler problems without any pressure to finish before a deadline.
 Happy reading.

 [//]: # "diagram editor: https://www.diagrameditor.com/"